oliverpalonkorp/auproximity-test/README.md

     (e.g. It **won't** be limited to 9 players)
 - There is also planned support for a [BepInEx](https://github.com/BepInEx/BepInEx) mod, which will serve the purpose of sending positional data to the backend server.
-  - Currently, the Impostor plugin and BepInEx mod are separate projects.
+  - Currently, the [Impostor](https://github.com/auproximity/AUP-Impostor), [Hindenburg](https://github.com/auproximity/hbplugin-auproximity) plugin and BepInEx mod are separate projects.

-See the Impostor fork required for the Impostor backend here: https://github.com/auproximity/Impostor and the plugin here: https://github.com/auproximity/AUP-Impostorv
+See the Impostor fork required for the Impostor backend here: https://github.com/auproximity/Impostor and the plugin here: https://github.com/auproximity/AUP-Impostor

 ## Developer Quickstart